-What is “preventative medicine?”
-Essentially, all it means is going to the doctor before you are sick in order to catch disease early.
+What does “preventative medicine in fish” mean?
+Essentially, all it means is calling the doctor before your fish is sick in order to catch disease early.
 The earlier a disease can be caught, the easier it is to manage.
 This is why you get your yearly physical, routine bloodwork and colonoscopy.
 The same is true for your pets.
 No matter what kind of pet you own, they should go to their vet at least once a year for a general health screening.
 This allows your veterinarian to catch disease early.

 And fish are no exception.
 A yearly checkup from your aquatic veterinarian will go a long way in making sure your fish has a long, healthy life.
 (If you think your fish doesn’t deserve veterinary care because he only cost a few bucks, we recommend you read this and come back.)
 Our preventative health packages are offered throughout the year and allow our veterinarian to pick up on subtle clues that your fish might be sicker than you realize.
 (Since she does nothing but stare at fish all day, she is REALLY good at picking out sick fish.)

 But there are some things you can do that will be of great benefit for your fish.
 It essentially comes down to two main things:

 These two points are the best preventative medicine in fish.

 Yes, we’re back to water quality… again.
 It is the #1 important aspect of fish health.
 Test your water regularly with a liquid-based test kit, not those useless test strips and chart your results.
 By recording your results on a regular basis (monthly, weekly, daily), you will notice trends earlier and be able to fix them before they start to make your fish sick.

 For all you could possibly want to learn on water quality, visit this page or watch our webinar below.